ajay020/ajay020/README.md

 ### Hi there! 👋

-Hi, I'm Ajay, a passionate front-end developer with a keen eye for detail and a drive for creating exceptional user experiences.
+Hi, I'm Ajay, a full-stack developer.
 I love the creative process of transforming ideas into beautiful, functional, and intuitive web applications.

  ### Skills